Workers’ Compensation Lawyer

 You may qualify for vocational rehabilitation.
 These services help injured workers identify and locate job opportunities that match their work skills, education level and training.
 The goal is to get you back to work as soon as possible after your injury with a minimum amount of retraining.

-Our Lafayette workers’ compensation lawyers are prepared to discuss other benefits that may be available to you, especially if your injury is severe or you suffered a permanent or disfiguring injury.
+Our Louisiana workers’ compensation lawyers are prepared to discuss other benefits that may be available to you, especially if your injury is severe or you suffered a permanent or disfiguring injury.

 We are well-versed in state and federal workers’ compensation laws and understand how to build a strong case for compensation.